 One of the biggest problems is gazundering.
 We’ll deal with that one first.

 What on earth is gazundering?

-What the more unscrupulous cash house buyers can do is suddenly lower their offer at this stage.
-If there's a good reason for lowering an offer (an unfortunate discovery in a survey for example) then that’s fair enough.
+What the more unscrupulous cash house buyers can do is suddenly lower their offer during this period.

 Two things can happen here: